Hearing loss is a global and national health crisis. My advice – know the facts and seek treatment.

 - Hearing Loss & Tinnitus Statistics – Hearing Health Foundation

-- Self-Reported Hearing Trouble in Adults Aged 18 and Over – Centers For Disease Control and Prevention (CDC)
+- Data and Statistics About Hearing Loss in Children – Centers For Disease Control and Prevention (CDC)

 - Hearing Loss Facts & Statistics Brochure – Hearing Loss Association of American (HLAA)